areekaras/my-learning-journey/01_iOS_ESSENTIAL_DEV/Planning and Initial System Design/BDD, TDD, Use cases, Architecture and Modular design.md

 #### Notes
 - An architecture solves the problem at hand
-- It should solve the problem well and in an elegant form
+- It should solve the problem in a well and elegant form
 - Good system design starts with good requirements
 - Good requirements leads to increase the chances of building better software
 - Bad system design starts with bad assumbptions (bad communications)